How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 It’s required that all visitors have travel insurance in order to get a visa to travel to Cuba.

-World Nomads is one of the most popular travel insurance companies among independent travelers, and usually my personal choice.
+World Nomads is one of the most popular travel insurance companies among independent travelers, and is usually my personal choice.

 However, in this case, I got my travel insurance to travel to Cuba with a Brazilian Company, Seguros Promo, which had the cheapest option at US$ 44.